LogtalkDotOrg/logtalk3/manuals/_sources/userman/documenting.rst.txt

 ``comment``
    Comment describing the predicate (or non-terminal) purpose (an atom).
+   End the comment with a period (full stop).
 As a style guideline, don't use overly long comments.
 If you need to provide additional details, use the ``remarks`` key.
 ``arguments``
    Names and descriptions of predicate arguments for pretty print output (a list of ``Name-Description`` pairs where both names and descriptions are atoms).
+End the ``Description`` with a period (full stop).
 ``argnames``
    Names of predicate arguments for pretty print output (a list of atoms; a simpler version of the previous key, used when argument